galenmckinley/galenmckinley.github.io/publications.md

 Fay, A.R., L. Gregor, P. Landschützer, G.A.
 McKinley, N. Gruber,  M. Gehlen, Y. Iida, G.G.
 Laurelle, C. Rödenbeck, J. Zeng.
 Harmonization of global surface ocean pCO2 mapped products and flux calculations for an improved estimate of the ocean carbon sink, submitted to ESSD.

 Crisp, D., H. Dolman, T. Tanhua, G.A.
 McKinley, J. Hauck, S. Eggleston, V. Aich.
 How well do we understand the land-ocean-atmosphere carbon cycle?
 Reviews of Geophysics, in review.
+[Read it on ESSOArchive](https://www.essoar.org/doi/abs/10.1002/essoar.10506293.1)

 ### Publications